MicrosoftDocs/office-developer-client-docs/docs/shared/integrating-im-applications-with-office.md

 ms.date: 07/25/2016
 ms.audience: Developer
 ms.assetid: beba316b-1dfe-4e1b-adae-42418906c177
-description: "This article describes how to configure an instant message (IM) client application so that it integrates with the social features in Office 2013, including displaying presence and sending instant messages from the contact card."
+description: "This article describes how to configure an instant message (IM) client application so that it integrates with the social features in Office 2013 and higher, including displaying presence and sending instant messages from the contact card."
 localization_priority: Priority
 ---

 # Integrating IM applications with Office

-This article describes how to configure an instant message (IM) client application so that it integrates with the social features in Office 2013, including displaying presence and sending instant messages from the contact card.
+This article describes how to configure an instant message (IM) client application so that it integrates with the social features in Office 2013, Office 2016, Office 2019, and Office 365, including displaying presence and sending instant messages from the contact card.

 If you have any questions or comments about this technical article or the processes that it describes, you can contact Microsoft directly by sending an email to [docthis@microsoft.com](mailto:docthis@microsoft.com).

 ## Introduction
 <a name="off15_IMIntegration_Intro"> </a>

-Office 2013 provides rich integration with IM client applications, including Lync 2013.
-This integration provides users with IM capabilities from within Word 2013, Excel 2013, PowerPoint 2013, Outlook 2013, Visio 2013, Project 2013, and OneNote 2013 as well as providing presence integration on SharePoint 2013 pages.
+Office 2013 (and later versions) provides rich integration with IM client applications, including Lync 2013 and Teams.
+This integration provides users with IM capabilities from within Word, Excel, PowerPoint, Outlook, Visio, Project, and OneNote as well as providing presence integration on SharePoint pages.
 Users can see the photo, name, presence status, and contact data for people in their contacts list.
-They can start an IM session, video call, or phone call directly from the contact card (the UI element in Office 2013 that surfaces contact information and communication options).
-Office 2013 makes it easy to stay connected to your contacts without taking you outside of your email or documents.
+They can start an IM session, video call, or phone call directly from the contact card (the UI element in Office that surfaces contact information and communication options).
+Office makes it easy to stay connected to your contacts without taking you outside of your email or documents.

 > [!NOTE]
 > This article uses the term IM client application to refer specifically to the application installed on a user's computer that communicates to the IM service.
-For example, Lync 2013 is considered an IM client application.
+For example, Lync 2013 and Teams are considered an IM client applications.
 This article does not provide details about how the IM client application communicates to the IM service or about the IM service itself.

 You can customize an IM client application so that it communicates with Office.
 Specifically, you can modify your IM application so that it displays the following information within the Office UI: